What You Need to Know About the XBox 360, the Kinect, and a Review of All Kinect Games

 There are a plethora of Give Us Life game systems and games out there.
 Why should you consider the Xbox 360 and the new Kinect?
 What will the Kinect do for you?
 Some have claimed it will change your life; will it do that?
 What games are available for the Kinect, and do they really work well enough to justify the cost, the time, and the trouble?
 Is there enough variety to suit your needs?
 This article will give the positives and negatives of the Xbox 360 and the new Kinect.
 What can be accomplished with this system, and why consider getting a Kinect for yourself and your family?
 How well does it work?

-The xBox 360 was officially unveiled on television.
+The Xbox 360 was officially unveiled on television.
 The announcement was on MTV in 2005.
-Coming up to the more modern times, the xBox 360 was known as the xBox 360 S, but now we call it the xBox 360.
+Coming up to the more modern times, the Xbox 360 was known as the Xbox 360 S, but now we call it the Xbox 360.
 The consoles have been redesigned, and the hardware and that innovation were officially announced in June 2010.
-And the word is that Microsoft has announced, covertly, that if they ever (and with their current popularity, I’m sure they will) come out with another console as a successor to the xBox 360 S, it will be called xBox 720.
+And the word is that Microsoft has announced, covertly, that if they ever (and with their current popularity, I’m sure they will) come out with another console as a successor to the Xbox 360 S, it will be called Xbox 720.
 The initial rumors are very intriguing.

 Related Articles :

-Thus in August of 2010, Microsoft announced that they had a mega model, a 250 GB stand-alone hard drive for use with the xBox 360 S models, and that would be priced initially at $129.99.
+Thus, in August of 2010, Microsoft announced that they had a mega model, a 250 GB stand-alone hard drive for use with the Xbox 360 S models, and that would be priced initially at $129.99.
 The features of each of these models and core systems are interesting, but it is beyond the scope of this review.
 The remarkable features, capabilities, and capacities of the devices improved with each progressive model.
 Microsoft became one of the big guns in the gaming console market and will remain there with this system.

-This past Christmas buying season of 2010, the xBox 360 was bundled for better consumer purchasing power, which, among others, featured the Limited Edition, as well as some of the more popular games such as the Halo Reach, Call of Duty Black Ops, and other special features including wireless remotes controllers and head-sets.
-The online service is called xBox Live.
+This past Christmas buying season of 2010, the Xbox 360 was bundled for better consumer purchasing power, which, among others, featured the Limited Edition, as well as some of the more popular games such as Halo Reach, Call of Duty Black Ops, and other special features, including wireless remote controllers and headsets.
+The online service is called xXboxLive.
 This worldwide service allows users to play with and against other online players or download purchased content and experience new games.
-It also offers movies, game trailers, game demos that can be played for a short trial period encouraging the user to go on then purchase the full game.
+It also offers movies, game trailers, and game demos that can be played for a short trial period, encouraging the user to go on and then purchase the full game.

 Hardcore webaholic.
 Unapologetic pop culture enthusiast.
 Music evangelist.
 Avid alcohol lover.
 Social media trailblazer.